apacheignite/documentation/clustering/docker-deployment.md

 5. On the Tag Instance, set the value for `Name` tag.
 For example `ignite-node`
 6. Review and run instances.
 7. Connect to the instances [http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html)
 8. To access the execution progress, you need to know the `container id`.
-The following command will show it.
+Use the following command:
 [block:code]
 {
   "codes": [